atelier1100/silex-user/README.md

 # Installation

-Add this to your composer.json and then run `php composer update`:
+Add this to your composer.json and then run `php composer.phar update`:

     "require": {
         "silex/silex": "~1.0",